andycroll/andycroll.com/_posts/2013-11-11-there-are-four-audiences-in-the-app-store.markdown

 _NB: [Tweetbot is an outlier](http://www.cultofmac.com/251366/tweetbot-3-now-top-paid-app-in-35-countries-less-than-24-hours-after-release/)._

 With Apple's recent touting of 'free' being a good price for their iLife and iWork suites it's clear that the software complement to their hardware business is being commoditized.
-Shame as that's where we attempt to earn our living.
+Shame, as that's where a lot of us attempt to earn our living.

 I believe that these days there are four main audiences that behave in similar ways across app stores (maybe a bonus fifth).
 It's important, when launching your next project, to know who you're aiming at and how you're going to make money. _As always._